vlazzarini/urm/README.md

 Execution terminates when the program count is set to value greater or equal to the number of instructions in the program.

+The program prints its result (the contents of the first register) on exit.